This one day private tour gives you an interesting opportunity of having a glimpse into Beijing Yesterday and today.

-Beijing Yesterday and Today One Day Virtual Tour:
+Beijing Yesterday and Today One Day Tour

 Pick up from your midtown hotel in Beijing and head to the The Olympic Green, an Olympic Park in Beijing, constructed for the 2008 Summer Olympics.
 Visit National Stadium ( bird's nest) from its outside (If you like to go inside the stadium, please pay the entrance fee on your own).
 The twig-like structure and the bowl-shaped roof are the masterpiece of the project.
 It is designed by Herzog and DeMeuron.